CloudWithChris/cloudwithchris.com/content/blog/contributing-to-open-source.md

-+++
+---
+Author: chrisreddington
-Description = "Contributing to Open Source Software.
+Description: Contributing to Open Source Software.
 It sounds so formal, doesn't it?
   I thought that for quite a long time, and it put a bit of a mental barrier in place for me to begin my journey.
 I am a classic over thinker, but that's perhaps another blog in its own right!
 Contributing to Open Source isn't as scary as it may first initially seem.
-Let's start with a few thoughts." date = 2021-01-12T12:00:00-00:00
+Let's start with a few thoughts.
-PublishDate = 2021-01-12T12:00:00-00:00 # this is the datetime for the when the epsiode was published.
-This will default to Date if it is not set.
-Example is "2016-04-25T04:09:45-05:00" title = "Contributing to Open Source" images = ["img/cloudwithchrislogo.png"]
-Author = "chrisreddington"
-# blog_banner = "img/episode/default-banner.jpg"
-blog_image = "img/cloudwithchrislogo.png"
-categories = ["Announcement"]
-tags = ["Software Development", "Open Source", "Community"]
-#series = ["The Nirvana of DevOps"]
-#aliases = ["/##"]
-+++
+PublishDate: "2021-01-12T12:00:00Z"
+blog_image: img/cloudwithchrislogo.png
+categories:
+- Announcement
+date: "2021-01-12T12:00:00Z"
+images:
+- img/cloudwithchrislogo.png
+tags:
+- Software Development
+- Open Source
+- Community
+title: Contributing to Open Source
+---
 Contributing to Open Source Software.
 It sounds so formal, doesn't it?
 I thought that for quite a long time, and it put a bit of a mental barrier in place for me to begin my journey.
 I am a classic over thinker, but that's perhaps another blog in its own right!

 Contributing to Open Source isn't as scary as it may first initially seem.
 Let's start with a few thoughts.